 Spring Trade Days – 5/23/2015 to 5/24/2015 – Visit a social and business gathering of merchants, traders, artisans, Native Americans, militia members, longhunters, scouts, and other frontier characters.
 Listen to period music, visit camps, and shop for 18th century goods as you compare life today to 225 years ago.
-Go on a guided tour of the original fort site.
 See a weekend of 18th century history come to life!
+Merchants and Traders welcome.
 This event is free with regular paid admission to the fort.

 Winter Trade Days at the Fort – 11/28/2015 to 11/29/2015 - 18th century merchants and traders in period clothing set up shops in the cabins and blockhouses of the fort.
 All items for sale are typical of items available in the 18th century.
 Fort opens at 9:00am each day.
 This is a great opportunity to do your 18th century holiday gift shopping!
 There is no admission charge for this event

 18th Century Christmas at the Fort – 12/11/2015 – 12/12/2015 – 6pm to 9pm - Visit the Fort to see and hear the differences in the holiday celebrations of the season during the early settlement of Kentucky.
 The Fort will be lighted by candlelight, with decorations in keeping with the traditions of the time.
 There will be Living History interpretations of the traditions of various ethnic groups and nationalities during the season.
 Candle lanterns, bonfires, the Christmas Guns, food and refreshments, music and dance, will all add to the atmosphere.
 Refreshments are included!
 This is a special program sponsored by the Fort Boonesborough Foundation.
 Admission is Adult/ $7 --- Child (6-12)/$5 – under 6- free

 Call the park at 859-527-3131 for additional information